puppetlabs/bolt/README.md

 ### Bolt requires ruby >= 2.1

-Trying to install bolt on ruby 1.9 or 2.0 will fail.
-You must use ruby 2.1 or greater.
+Trying to install Bolt on Ruby 1.9 or 2.0 will fail.
+You must use Ruby 2.1 or greater.

 ### Bolt fails to install

 ```
 ERROR:  Error installing bolt:
     ERROR: Failed to build gem native extension.
 ```

 See [Native Extensions](./INSTALL.md#native-extensions).